Previous Next

 • Pray for the expatriate churches (Indian, Filipino, Western, Arabic, etc.) to see why the Lord of the Harvest has brought expatriate believers to Bahrain, namely, to expand the kingdom of Christ without fear.
 Pray that they would reach out to their Bahraini neighbors and co-workers.

-• Pray for ways and means to bring additional expatriate believers to Bahrain who would pray for and facilitate the coming harvest of faith in Bahrain, that Bahrain may be a light to the rest of the Gulf.
+• Pray for the Lord to bring more expatriate believers to Bahrain who would pray for and facilitate the coming harvest of faith in Bahrain, so that Bahrain may be a light to the rest of the Gulf.

 • Thank the Lord for the freedom of Christian worship and ministry in Bahrain.
-May this freedom and vision spread over the causeways into neighboring countries like Saudi Arabia and Kuwait.
+May this freedom and vision spread over the causeway into neighboring countries.

 Join us and thousands of other believers from around the world December 16th praying for Bahrain National Day.